How to (very legally!) Minimize Your Tax Bill

 What exactly is a tax deduction?

 We pay taxes on our taxable income, not our total income.
 A tax deduction decreases our taxable income.
 For example, a $1K tax deduction reduces our taxable income by $1K.
-Instead of being taxed on $65K, we’re now taxed on $64K.
+Let’s say we earn $65K.
+With a $1K deduction, we’d now be taxed on $64K.

 If your effective tax rate is 30%, then a $1K tax deduction saves you $300 ($1K x 30%).
 This will either result in you paying $300 less in taxes or receiving $300 more in your tax return.